 The output of KAMM wind atlas file (.lib file) can be used as an input file of WAsP for the further analysis after the validation of results with nearby sites.
 Figure 2 gives an example of wind atlas file (.lib).
 This can also be referred to get an idea of wind characteristics over the given area at different height levels with reference to the roughness .

-In order to obtain the .lib file, the customer should send the required geographical coordinates along with a DD for the amount of Rs.
+In order to obtain the .lib file, the customer should send the required geographical coordinates along with a DD for an amount of Rs.
 590/- (inclusive of GST) per coordinate.
 Soft copy (.lib) available for the nearest grid as well as copy of detailed regional wind atlas report in PDF format ( 5 pages, sample is given ) through email will be provided to the customer.
 Interested customer may send the Demand Draft for Rs.
-550/- ( inclusive of Service Tax) in favour of "NATIONAL INSTITUTE OF WIND ENERGY, Payable at Chennai" or by RTGS transfer.
+590/- ( inclusive of GST) per coordinate in favour of "NATIONAL INSTITUTE OF WIND ENERGY, Payable at Chennai" or by RTGS transfer.

 The .lib files containing regional wind atlas were developed using KAMM-WAsP Methodology by M/s Riso DTU, Denmark , with a spatial grid resolution of 5 km , and validated with available surface wind data.